 - do the research

 - oversee the research

-- see if the research was done right.
+- see if the research was done right

+- to evaluate and manage research functions.

 Who may use and share information about me?

 The following individuals may use or share your information for this research study: